Why Click-to-Messenger Ads Outperform Landing Pages

 - Re-engagement via sponsored messages: Within 24 hours, send a sponsored message with a value hook to pull them back into the flow

+According to HubSpot's conversion rate research, conversational lead capture consistently outperforms static forms by 3-5x across all industries studied.
 Build and test your qualification flows using Conferbot's AI-powered NLP to handle free-text responses alongside structured quick replies.
 This captures prospects who prefer typing over tapping without breaking the flow logic.
+If you are building your first lead qualification chatbot, our lead generation chatbot guide provides templates and best practices that apply across all channels including Messenger.

 CRM Integration and Sales Handoff: Closing the Loop